Cortically based optimal transport: Implementation

 \section{Implementation}

-In order to implement our model, we code a Gabor Wavelet Pyramid as sketched in the previous section, and evaluate the transport maps using a Sinkhorn algorithm of the kind treated by Peyré and Cuturri \cite{peycut19}.
+In order to implement our model, we code a Gabor Wavelet Pyramid as sketched in the previous section, and evaluate the transport maps using a Sinkhorn's algorithm of the kind treated by Peyré and Cuturi \cite{peycut19}.
 In discrete setting, the transport plan between two functions $u_1,u_2$, is a matrix $P$.
-In particular, if the two functions are represented as vectors of dimension $m$, the matrix $P$ has dimension $m\times m$ and the property
+In particular, if the two functions are represented as vectors of dimension~$m$, the matrix $P$ has dimension $m\times m$ and verifies the property